APPELLATE ADVOCACY PROGRAM

 Appellate Advocacy is an upper-level writing course students take in the summer or fall of their second year at VLGS.
 In this course, students practice advanced advocacy techniques through drafting a U.S. Supreme Court brief and presenting oral argument before a panel of volunteer judges.

-Summer 2025 CASES AND DATES
+Fall 2025 CASES AND DATES

 Ellingburg v.
 United States: